trilobio/ar3/README.md

 This repo contains software for controlling the AR2 and AR3 robotic arms using Golang.
 Currently, only linux is supported.

-Package documentation can be found at [pkg.go.dev](https://pkg.go.dev/github.com/trilobio/ar3) or [godoc.io](https://godocs.io/github.com/trilobio/ar3)
+Package documentation can be found at [godoc.io](https://godocs.io/github.com/trilobio/ar3)